The Cut (publication): Notable publications

 In 2015, The Cut published a New York Magazine cover feature by Noreen Malone that included interviews with 35 women who had accused Bill Cosby of sexual assault.
 The cover image and photo portfolio by Amanda Demme included portraits of all the women seated and an empty chair to symbolize those unable to come forward.

 In 2018, The Cut published an essay by Moira Donegan in which she revealed herself as the creator of the "Shitty Media Men" list that contained rumors and allegations of sexual misconduct by men in the magazine world.
 Later that year, Lindsay Peoples's essay "Everywhere and Nowhere", about the challenges of being a Black voice in the fashion industry, came out, sending a "ripple of waves through the industry."

 An excerpt from E. Jean Carroll's book What Do We Need Men For?
 A Modest Proposal ran in 2019 on The Cut and on the cover of New Yorks print magazine, in which she first shared her story of being sexually assaulted by then-President Donald Trump.

 In 2022, The Cut ran a special package that highlighted resources for accessing an abortion nationwide following the Supreme Court's overturning of Roe v.
 Wade.

-The Cut is known for a number of columns, including Madame Clairevoyant's weekly horoscopes; as-told-tos in "Sex Diaries"; and the "How I Get It Done" series, highlighting the routines of influential women.
+The Cut is known for a number of columns, including Tefi Pessoa's advice column "Ask Tefi", Madame Clairevoyant's weekly horoscopes; as-told-tos in "Sex Diaries"; and the "How I Get It Done" series, highlighting the routines of influential women.
 The Cut has published widely read personal essays including Emily Gould on the "Lure of Divorce", Grazie Sophia Christie on "The Case for Marrying an Older Man", and Charlotte Cowles's "The Day I Put $50,000 in a Shoe Box and Handed It to a Stranger".

 In 2023, Esther Perel's Where Should We Begin? podcast joined New York.

 Film and television adaptations

 The 2015 story "The Hustlers at Scores" was released as the 2019 blockbuster Hustlers.
 The May 2018 story "Maybe She Had So Much Money She Just Lost Track of It" chronicled Anna Delvey's rise and became the basis of the Netflix limited series Inventing Anna.
 In November 2018, The Cut published "The Watcher", which was later adapted into a Netflix limited series of the same name, created by Ryan Murphy.
-The Cuts "Sex Diaries" column, which started in 2007 and asks anonymous city dwellers to record a week in their sex lives, was the basis of a 2022 docuseries on HBO.
+The Cuts "Sex Diaries" column, which started in 2007 and asks anonymous city dwellers to record a week in their sex lives, was the basis of Sex Diaries, a 2022 docuseries on HBO.